helenclx/leilukin-site/src/blog/posts/2024-12-25-leilukins-2024-in-review.md

 Meanwhile, I dabbled in PHP to build a [tumbleblog](2024-06-21-leilukins-hub-tumbleblog-launched.md) and [fanlisting collective](2024-07-02-fanlisting-collective-launch.md) for Leilukin's Hub.
 At first, those subsites were hosted on InfinityFree, but after using nearly two months, I started to feel frustrated by the limitations of InfinityFree.

 Therefore, I finally [migrated Leilukin's Hub and all its subsites to Hostinger](2024-07-27-hostinger-migration-leilukins-hub.md) in July.
-I have used Hostinger since then, and I am satisfied with Hostinger.
+I have used Hostinger since then, and I am satisfied with it.

 ## Started Participating in the Personal Web